-For the NEOs, 50% is weighted to the BPMs.
-This is 30% to Adjusted EBITDA and 20% to AFFO.
+For the CEO and the CFO, 70% is weighted to the BPMs and for the other NEOs, 50% is weighted to the BPMs.
+The BPMs are weighted 30% to Adjusted EBITDA, 20% to AFFO and 50% to the operational metrics.
 For each of the BPMs, a target value is set for the relevant year by the Board (upon recommendation by the CG&C Committee).
 Actual business performance relative to the target values for each of these BPMs has a corresponding payout multiplier as described in the table below: